Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Introduction

 Several attempts have been made to match the bursts from \ssax\ to 1-D ignition models, beginning with \cite{gal06c}. \cite{johnston18} generated plausible sequences of bursts for the same outburst with the {\sc kepler} code. \citet[][hereafter G19]{goodwin19c} developed a Bayesian framework ({\sc beansp}) and constrained the fuel composition, as well as the system parameters, demonstrating that the mass donor was H-deficient.
 These constraints also have consequences for the evolution of the system \cite[]{goodwin20a}.

 In order to further develop the capabilities of the {\sc beansp} code, in this work we applied it to the 2011 outburst of \sigr.
-This pulsar towards the Galactic centre ($l=0.16$, $b=-1.00$) was discovered by {\it INTEGRAL}\/ when it went into outburst in 2011 August \cite[]{papitto11b}, and was active for $\approx40$~d subsequently.
+This pulsar towards the Galactic centre ($l=0.16$, $b=-1.00$) was discovered by the {\it INTErnational Gamma-Ray Astrophysics Laboratory}\/ ({\it INTEGRAL}) when it went into outburst in 2011 August \cite[]{papitto11b}, and was active for $\approx40$~d subsequently.
 The source consists of a neutron star rotating with a spin frequency of 401~Hz, and a binary companion orbiting once every 3.8~hr.
-Thermonuclear bursts were detected during the outburst, first by {\it INTEGRAL}/JEM-X \cite[]{ferrigno11}, as well as subsequently by {\it RXTE}/PCA and {\it Swift}.
+Thermonuclear bursts were detected during the outburst, first by the Joint European X-Ray Monitor (JEM-X) instrument onboard {\it INTEGRAL} \cite[]{ferrigno11}, as well as subsequently with the {\it RXTE} Proportional Counter Array (PCA) and {\it Swift}.
 The bursts were short duration (6--10~s) and were consistent with recurrence times in the range 16--18~hr.
 As with other AMSPs, the bursts exhibited burst oscillations at a frequency consistent with the persistent pulsations, with only one having evidence for photospheric radius expansion.
 The implied distance (neglecting any burst anisotropy) is in the range 6.6--8.1~kpc.
-The source was detected once again in outburst in 2023 April \cite[]{grebenev23,sanna23} but no bursts have been reported.
+The source was detected once again in outburst in 2023 April \cite[]{grebenev23,sanna23} { with observations by {\it NuSTAR}, {\it NICER}, {\it Insight-HMXT}\/ and {\it INTEGRAL}\/ indicating renewed bursting activity \cite[]{li24,bhatt24a,illiano24b}. }